 Employment litigation is a scary concept for many.

-Whether litigation is meant to go to courts or to the Ontario Labour Relations Board, the process often starts with a demand letter.
+Whether a litigation lawyer is meant to go to the Courts or to the Ontario Labour Relations Board, the process often starts with a demand letter.

 Most of the time, the decision to negotiate and to what extent will depend on personal factors that are only known to you.

-Having lawyers in your corner that possess the skill to craft offers tailored to drive settlement and conclude litigation when necessary, and go through with trial when the circumstances arise, is invaluable.
+Having a litigation lawyer in your corner that possesses the skill to craft offers tailored to drive settlement and conclude litigation when necessary. going through with trial when the circumstances arise, is invaluable.

 Our litigation lawyers understand the risks inherent in litigation both for employers and employees.
 This allows our firm to act decisively to manage settlement opportunities in the litigation lawyer process.
 We will advise on gathering document obligations and strategies to facilitate resolution, whichever side you are on.

 Practical experience during employment litigation lawyer allows for managing legal costs in a way that maintains the company’s target in terms and deadlines and the bottom line.